GUI Quickstart

 - Top bar — run controls and event counters.

-- Left button bar — four icon buttons that select the active page.
+- Left button bar — five icon buttons that select the active page.

 - Right content area — the page selected by the left bar.